Lazytangent/authenticate-me-read-along/PART_1.md

-# Authenticate Me Read-Along
+# Authenticate Me Read-Along Part 1: Backend

-This reading is meant to accompany the Authenticate Me project that's set for the end of Week 15 in the Online Curriculum.
+This reading is meant to accompany Part 1 of the Authenticate Me project that's set for the end of Week 15 in the Online Curriculum.

 ### Links